 Harambee Ministries will celebrate its 35th anniversary with a dinner party and benefit on Saturday, Feb.
 18, beginning at 5:30 p.m.

 The event, titled “On Their Shoulders We Stand,” will honor Harambee’s founding board of directors and contributors at the La Cañada Presbyterian Church.
 William Pannell from the Center for African American Studies at Fuller Theological Seminary will be the keynote speaker.
 The Push by Harambee will cater the dinner.

 Harambee, which is Swahili for the phrase “Let’s get together and push,” was formed to serve a 12-block area around Navarro Avenue in Pasadena in response to the high level of crime in the area in 1982.

 Tickets are $150.
 Sponsorships for businesses and individuals are also available.
 For more information, visit harambeeministries.org.

-Before you don your Broncos or Panthers garb and head to a Super Bowl party this weekend, be sure you’ve made arrangements to get home safely.
+Before you don your Patriots or Falcons gear and head to a Super Bowl party this weekend, be sure you’ve made arrangements to get home safely.
 The risk of getting into a drunk-driving accident significantly increases on Super Bowl Sunday, according to research by the Automobile Club of Southern California.

 Statewide, DUI crashes are 77% more common on Super Bowl Sunday compared to other Sundays in January and February, while Los Angeles sees a 57% increase in alcohol-related crashes on game day.
 The analysis, collected from California Highway Patrol data from 2009 to 2013, also reported 294 alcohol-related fatal and injury accidents on Super Bowl Sunday in California and 77 in Los Angeles County in the last five years.
 Continue reading “Increased DUI Risk on Super Bowl Sunday”